momer/docker-selenium-node/README.md

 ```

-Also, you can pass the necessary environment variables to `docker run` command to start the container.
+Alternatively, you can pass the necessary environment variables to `docker run` command to start the container.

     SELENIUM_NODE_CONTAINER=$(sudo docker run -e "CONTAINER_HOST_ADDRESS=xxx.xx.xx.xx" -e "SELENIUM_HUB_HOST=xxx.xx.xx.xx" -p 5555:5555 -d momer/docker-selenium-node:1.0.0)
-(For example, I tested on AWS and I was using the internal IP address: 172.xxx.xx.xx)

 Selenium node is now available on port 5555 at the host and container.